loiclefevre/autonomous-database-for-developers/README.md

 tar -xf jdk-17_linux-x64_bin.tar.gz
 ```

+And don't forget to configure your `PATH` environment variable.

 ### How to run the demos?
 Once the requirements are met, just clone the repo and build all the modules using Maven:
 ```